Mark Haskins

-Mark Haskins (born June 25, 1988), is an English professional wrestler.
+Mark Haskins (born June 25, 1988), is an English professional wrestler, He is currently performing on the British independent scene.
 He is known internationally for his time in Total Nonstop Action Wrestling, as well as his appearances in Ring of Honor, Progress Wrestling, Revolution Pro Wrestling, Dragon Gate, Pro Wrestling Guerrilla, and International Pro Wrestling: United Kingdom.

 Professional wrestling career

 Early career

 Haskins debuted on July 22, 2006, for FWA Academy by teaming up with Tom Langford to defeat Mark Sloan and Ollie Burns.
 He was involved in his first cage match just days after his debut, losing to Mark Sloan and Ollie Burns.
 He debuted for Premier Promotions on September 7, 2006.
 Haskins would go on to wrestle many matches for Premier Promotions over the years, mostly British Rules matches.
 He was part of the FWA Academy Championship Number One Contendership tournament and got to the semi-finals before being eliminated by Max Voltage.
 His last match for FWA Academy came at the beginning of 2007 by teaming with Tommy Langford and defeating Doug Williams and Jake McCluskey.

 Haskins debuted for International Pro Wrestling: United Kingdom on April 1, 2007, with Dan James, Harry Mills, & Tommy Langford defeating Ian Logan, Jake McCluskey, Jamie Brum, and Wade Fitzgerald.
 He would then team up with The Chavs (Dan James and Harry Mills) in a losing effort on April 4, 2007.
 Haskins and Mills participated in a One Pro Wrestling six-team gauntlet match for the 1PW Tag Team Championship and also lost to BritRage in a match for the 4FW Tag Team Championship.

 In August, he debuted for Joint Promotions and real-quality wrestling.
 He participated in a British National Championship Tournament and got to the quarterfinals before being beaten by Terry Fraizer.
 For one night on January 13, 2008, he changed his name to Skins and lost to El Ligero.